Written By: Chris Ruhlin | Last Updated: April 20, 2026

 Time to Read 13 Minutes

-Congress decided that should never happen here in the United States, and passed EPCRA into law.
-EPCRA’s job is to make sure that communities, fire departments, and government agencies have the information they need to plan for and respond to chemical emergencies.
+It's to this day considered the largest industrial disaster.
+And when it happened, the US (specifically Congress) said zero chance that happens here in the US, we need some laws!
+So, they passed EPCRA, whose job is to make sure that communities, fire departments, and government agencies have the information they need to plan for and respond to chemical emergencies.

 And Tier II and TRI are two of the main reporting systems used to make that happen.